liberapay/liberapay.org/en/rules_of_procedure.md

 There is consensus when at least half of the members approve the decision, and no member has a significant and reasonable objection.

-The members have one week to voice their objections, afterwards it is assumed that they have none.
+The members have two weeks to voice their objections, afterwards it is assumed that they have none.

 ## Article 3: representative